pbattuello/CoMSCER/README.md

 The tool takes as input two tab separated matrices of the two conditions to compare.

-Here is an example of the imput matrix:
+Here is an example of the input matrix: